vaibhav0000patel/DL-Melanoma-Detection-using-Attention-Maps/README.md

    - `out_file`: Name the `.txt` file where the results of the experiment will be recorded.

+4. Run the last cell for training.
+Then, use your trained model in the UI Application.

 # UI Application (How to run)